GivEnergy Review: Batteries, Inverters & Cloud App

 How long does a GivEnergy battery last?

 GivEnergy batteries are warranted for 12 years or 6,000 cycles, with a guarantee of at least 70% retained capacity.
-In practice, LiFePO4 batteries can last 15–20 years.
-A typical UK home cycles the battery once per day, meaning 6,000 cycles equates to approximately 16 years of use.
+In practice, LiFePO4 batteries can last 15 to 20 years.
+A typical UK home cycles the battery once per day, so 6,000 cycles works out at roughly 16 years of use.

 Can I use GivEnergy with Octopus Energy tariffs?

 Yes.
 GivEnergy Cloud has native integration with Octopus Energy tariffs including Agile, Intelligent Go, and Flux.
-The system can automatically charge from the grid during cheap overnight periods (as low as 7p/kWh) and discharge during expensive peak periods (30–40p/kWh), maximising savings even on cloudy days.
+The system can automatically charge from the grid during cheap overnight periods (as low as 7p/kWh) and discharge during expensive peak periods (30p to 40p/kWh), maximising savings even on cloudy days.

 Is GivEnergy compatible with my existing solar panels?